Liuyuan999/Liuyuan999.github.io/_pages/about.md

 # 📰 News

+- Sept 2024: Our paper is ACCEPTED by NeurIPS 2024: A Primal-Dual-Assisted Penalty Approach to Bilevel Optimization with Coupled Constraints
 - June 2024: Our paper is available: [A Primal-Dual-Assisted Penalty Approach to Bilevel Optimization with Coupled Constraints](https://arxiv.org/abs/2406.10148)

 # 📝 Publications

+**Liuyuan Jiang**, Quan Xiao, Victor Tenorio, Fernando Real-Rojas, Antonio Marques, Tianyi Chen, "A Primal-Dual-Assisted Penalty Approach to Bilevel Optimization with Coupled Constraints", Neural Information Processing Systems 37, 2024

 # 🎖 Honors and Awards